エジプト

 • Breakfast

-• Private Car Transfer Heading to Abu Simbel.
+• Private car transfer We will head to Abu Simbel.

 • Egypt - Abu Simbel

-• Abu Simbel Temple The Abu Simbel Temple was built by Ramses II to strengthen Egypt's control over the Nubian region and for the purpose of border defense.
-This temple also served as a propaganda site symbolizing his military victories and divinity.
-In the Great Temple, Ramses II is worshipped as a god and depicted alongside Amun-Ra, Ra-Horakhty, and Ptah.
+• Abu Simbel Temples The Abu Simbel temples were built by Ramesses II to strengthen Egypt's control over the Nubian region and to defend the border.
+The temples also served as a propaganda site symbolizing his military victories and divinity.
+In the Great Temple, Ramesses II is worshiped as a god and depicted alongside Amun-Ra, Ra-Horakhty, and Ptah.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59588

-• Private Car Transfer After the tour, we will take you to Aswan Airport.
+• Private car transfer After sightseeing, we will take you to Aswan Airport.

-• Lunch The timing varies depending on the domestic flight schedule.
+• Lunch Timing depends on the domestic flight schedule.

 • Egypt - Aswan